 A settlement opportunity may arise unexpectedly.
 Negotiation counsel must be fully prepared and "up to speed" so they can both recognize and timely exploit a "window of opportunity".

-Early involvement allows negotiation counsel to properly time and coordinate their activities and schedule rather than being driven by events or undue time constraints.
+Early involvement allows negotiation counsel to properly time and coordinate their activities and schedule consistent with their other professional obligations rather than being driven by events or undue time constraints.

 Bringing in negotiation counsel at the inception of the case underscores that it is simply part of the ordinary course.
 If negotiation counsel first appears on the scene as negotiations are "heating up" it may convey (accurately or not) an undue anxiousness to settle.